Brainstorming Methods and Explanation – The 10 Best Techniques for More Ideas

 9. Choose the right environment

-The right setting can encourage creativity and innovation.
+The right environment can encourage creativity and innovation.
 The environment should be comfortable and conducive to idea generation, with plenty of space for people to move around and collaborate.
 It’s also important to choose the right setting for the task; for example, a creative brainstorming session might work best in a relaxed, informal setting, while a more analytical brainstorming session might work better in a more formal setting.

 Team brainstorming – Groups for better ideas